princeton-nlp/metric-wsd/README.md

 # MetricWSD
-Implementation of the paper Non-Parametric Few-Shot Learning for Word Sense Disambiguation
+Implementation of the paper: Non-Parametric Few-Shot Learning for Word Sense Disambiguation.

 ## Citation
 ```